ItsyBitsy M0 Synth | Sigma-6 Voice Module

 If you have any problems, send me an email inquiry.

-It should be possible to program the firmware into the target board from a prebuilt ".hex" object file, without needing to use Arduino, but first I need to get my head around Adafruit's SAMD21 USB bootloader.
+It should be possible to program the firmware into the target board from a prebuilt ".hex" object file, without needing to use the Arduino app, but first I need to get my head around Adafruit's SAMD21 USB bootloader!
 Then I'll enlighten you with the procedure.

 ...